mejkej/P2MANvsMACHINE/README.md

 ## My personal thaught on the project
 The jump from Html & Css to Javascript was surprisingly challenging i gotta say.
 But for everyday that i worked on the project it made more and more sense.
 I think i almost finished the rock paper scissors game 10 times just to clear the whole JS file and redo the whole thing over and over again until it made sense.
 If you know html css and javascript you can get a job, atleast thats what a few dudes on youtube claims.
 So i did my best to try and learn as much as possible.
-But the clock is ticking and i gotta get started with the next project!
+But the clock is ticking and i gotta get started on the next project!
 All in all it was a great experience and project.
 I am certainly looking forward to the day that i will be working on something more exciting!

 ## Resources:
-the resources i have used to get this project done
+The resources i have used to get this project done

 My mentor Seun